berrylvz/isaacsim.dora.bridge/readme.md

 8. Execute `dora build dataflow.yml` and `dora run dataflow.yml` in dora_sample/DoraPublishImage.
 9. Whenever you want to stop publish, just click STOP.

+**NOTE**:
++ Only support RGB image currently.
++ Isaacsim try to make its best to publish image, so if you want to accept image at a certain frame rate, just set a frequency to be received on the Dora side.

+**ATTENTION**: Unstabel, May have some errors.

 ### DoraPublishJointState

 This node is used to publish Joint State from isaacsim to Dora.